-Calumpit, officially the Municipality of Calumpit, is a 1st class municipality in the province of Bulacan, Philippines.
-According to the 2020 census, it has a population of 118,471 people.
+Calumpit, officially the Municipality of Calumpit, is a town in the province of Bulacan, Philippines.
+It is the gateway to Pampanga.

 Understand

-Calumpit is one of the oldest towns in Bulacan, with the first Christian mass in the province held in 1572 by the Spanish conquistadores in present day barangay Meyto.
-For much of its history, Calumpit has prospered thanks to its location along the combined deltas of the Angat Pampanga Rivers, which where then vital trade arteries that also sustain its agricultural and fishing industries while at the same time providing chronic headaches through flooding during the rainy season.
+[edit]Calumpit is one of the oldest towns in Bulacan, with the first Christian mass in the province held in 1572 by the Spanish conquistadores in present day barangay Meyto.
+For much of its history, Calumpit has prospered thanks to its location along the combined deltas of the Angat and Pampanga Rivers, which were then vital trade arteries that also sustain its agricultural and fishing industries while at the same time providing chronic headaches through flooding during the rainy season.

 Since the shift to motorized transportation beginning in the 20th century, Calumpit has further prospered, first due to its location along a now-defunct railroad (now being revived), its position along the MacArthur Highway and its proximity to both the provincial capital Malolos and the province of Pampanga, with the towns of Apalit, Macabebe and Masantol just across the Sulipan Bridge over the Pampanga River.